NathanKr/ssh-public-key-authentication/README.md

 <h2>Motivations</h2>
-You have a server and you want to work on it secuerly
+You have a server and you want to work on it securely

 <h3>Why SSH</h3>
 SSH allows the information between the client and server to be encrypted (reference [1]).